Northamptonshire mental health helpline receiving almost 500 calls-a-day as demand expected to rise

-Northamptonshire NHS mental health helpline receives 100,000 calls in August alone as demand expected to rise
+Northamptonshire NHS mental health helpline reached 100,000 calls in August with demand expected to rise

 Northamptonshire mental health helpline receiving 500 calls-a-day in October